Adam Webster (footballer, born 1995): Brighton & Hove Albion

 Webster signed a new five-year contract with Brighton on 2 August 2021, extending his tenure at the club until 2026.
 He went off with a hamstring injury in an eventual 1–0 away win over Brentford on 11 September, which ruled out for four matches.
 He scored his first goal of the season on his return on 27 October, with Brighton's first equaliser in an eventual penalty shoot-out loss away at Leicester City in the fourth round of the EFL Cup.
-He made his return to Premier League action on 6 November, coming on as a 75th-minute substitute for Tariq Lamptey in the 1–1 home draw against Newcastle.
+He made his return to Premier League action on 6 November, coming on as a 75th-minute substitute for Tariq Lamptey in the 1–1 home draw against Newcastle United.
 After making a few appearances since his return to fitness Webster suffered a further injury blow as he was forced off with a calf injury in the first half of a 1–1 away draw at West Ham on 1 December.
 It was revealed that he would be out until Brentford's visit to Falmer Stadium on 26 December at the earliest.
 Webster did make his return in this match, playing the whole match helping Brighton end their 12-game winless run by beating Brentford 2–0.
 Webster scored his second goal of the season – and first league goal, a header from an Alexis Mac Allister corner scoring the equaliser in the 1–1 home draw against European champions Chelsea on 18 January 2022, in which he captained the side in Lewis Dunk's absence.
 Webster suffered a further injury with his groin in mid February and spent almost two months out injured making his return as a substitute in a 2–1 away win over Arsenal on 9 April, ending Brighton's seven match winless streak.
 On 7 May, Webster came on as a substitute to see off Brighton's biggest ever top flight victory, a 4–0 win over Manchester United.

-On 1 October, after Robert Sánchez missed timed a cross into the box the ball bounced off Webster into Brighton's net, before Leandro Trossard scored the decisive equaliser in the eventual 3–3 away draw at Liverpool.
-On 19 March 2023, Webster assisted Solly March's powerful header who made a diagonal run into the box as Brighton went on to reach the FA Cup semi-final after winning 5–0 at home to League Two side Grimsby Town.
+On 1 October 2022, after Robert Sánchez misjudged a cross into the box, the ball bounced off Webster into Brighton's net, before Leandro Trossard scored the decisive equaliser in the eventual 3–3 away draw at Liverpool.
+The defender suffered with injuries throughout the season.